sonar-source/caddy-acs-proxy/README.md

 Or use `test.http` with the [HTTP Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) extension.

-## see that the custom port :8443 has been removed from the payload, making the ACS valid for the SonarQube behind a proxy.
+See that the custom port :8443 has been removed from the payload, making the ACS valid for the SonarQube behind a proxy.